Call us

 Claim Settlement Ratio (CSR) = (Total number of approved claims / Total number of received claims) x 100

-The figure that is arrived at is always represented as a percentage.
+The arrived figure is always represented as a percentage.
 Hence, when a life insurance provider has an insurance claim settlement ratio of 90%, in simple terms, it means that the company has settled 90 claims out of the 100 claims they had received.
-A high percentage, such as the Tata AIA Life Insurance claim settlement ratio of 99.01%* in the FY 2022-23, is an indication of the company’s reliability.
+A high percentage, such as the Tata AIA Life Insurance individual death claim settlement ratio of 99.41%1 in the FY 2024-25, is an indication of the company’s reliability.

-A reputed life insurance provider will not only honour the claims filed by their customers and fulfil the settlement in the given regulatory Turn-Around-Time (TAT) but also ensure a smooth and convenient process for the customer to be able to file the claim swiftly.
-Insurance companies can also choose to make public the amount they have successfully paid out in claims and the number of policies for which they have effectively settled the claims.
+A reputed life insurance provider not only honours claims within the regulatory Turn-Around-Time (TAT) but also ensures a smooth and convenient process.
+This makes it easier for customers to file their claims promptly .
+Insurance companies can also choose to disclose the total amount paid in claims and the number of policies successfully settled.

 Many people tend to hide information to receive their claims without providing proof.
 However, this can raise suspicion and lead to an investigation.
 By the end of the investigation the claim can be rejected if the policyholder's fraud is revealed and will negatively influence the insurance company's Claim Settlement Ratio.